 This washout material is used as support and tooling in the Scalable Composites Robot Additive Manufacturing (SCRAM) cell.
 SCRAM uses multiple print and machining heads to make high-performance integrated composite parts.
-The SCRAM cell uses a combination of Pellet Extrusion, FFF, AFP, and NC machining operations, all in the same factory in the cell to make parts.
+The SCRAM cell uses a combination of FGF, FFF, AFP, and NC machining operations, all in the same factory in the cell to make parts.

 Presentation Stage: Optimization — Maximizing Performance and Efficiency